MSdevv/youtube_player_api/README.md

 # Youtube Player and Channel API

-This is an application made with Flutter using Youtube API to consult videos from a youtube channel and to play the videos with a player.
+Application made with Flutter using Youtube API to consult videos from a youtube channel and play videos with his player.

-Il s'agit d'une application créée avec Flutter utilisant l'API de Youtube afin de consulter les videos d'une chaines et de lire les videos grâce à un player.

-## Features

-- API Youtube
-- Player
-- HTTP

 ## Screenshots